-- 1 Do one of the following: - Click the Parallels icon II in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 2 Click Options and select Startup and Shutdown. - 3 Select Pause Windows when possible.
+- 1 Do one of the following: - Click the Parallels icon II in the menu bar and choose Configure.

+- If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 2 Click Options and select Startup and Shutdown. - 3 Select Pause Windows after and specify a period of inactivity after which Windows will be automatically paused.